szarka/RWUEcon102/Fall2014/ReadingList.md

 Mentioned:

 * Ries, Eric. [*The Lean Startup*](http://www.amazon.com/Lean-Startup-Innovation-Successful-Businesses-ebook/dp/B004J4XGN6/), 2011.
 See also [theleanstartup.com](http://theleanstartup.com/).
 A related idea in programming is [Agile software development](https://en.wikipedia.org/wiki/Agile_software_development).
+* Thiel, Peter. [*Zero to One: Notes on Startups, or How to Build the Future*](http://zerotoonebook.com/), 2014.
+Whilte the book is worthwhile, do take Thiel's comments about economic theory with a grain of salt.
+See also Joseph Schumpeter's concept of [creative destruction](https://en.wikipedia.org/wiki/Creative_destruction).

 ## Markets & Welfare